ngera1/ngera1.github.io/content/_index.md

 My research interests include improving AI/ML algorithms, through the lens of performance, fairness, and interpretability.
 Specifically, I'm interested in studying LLM-based mechanisms of automation and the implications on robustness and performance.

-Before graduate school, I worked for two years as a full-stack-developer at Microsoft after graduating from Cornell with a Bachelor of Science degree in Computer Science + minor in Biomedical Engineering.
+Before graduate school, I worked for two years as a full-stack developer at Microsoft after graduating from Cornell with a Bachelor of Science degree in Computer Science + minor in Biomedical Engineering.

 My hobbies include reading and playing violin (click ✨ for details!).